Leumasman/LaserHarp/README.md

 There are three main components in this system; a MIDI controller for the sound, stepper motor for fanning out the laser into multiple discrete sources and the laser controller to turn it on and off in between movements.

+This project has been published and tracked on Hackaday.io - [follow here](https://hackaday.io/project/183498-lazer-harp-variant)

 ## MIDI Controller

 The MIDI controller uses the default serial port in the Arduino examples to push midi controller commands back up to the PC through a MIDI to USB cable.